maartenba/maartenba.github.io/src/data/blog/2009-01-30-form-validation-with-aspnet-mvc-release-candidate.md

         <fieldset>
     <% } %>
 </asp:Content>

 ```

-The controller&rsquo;s action method for this will look like the following:
+The controller’s action method for this will look like the following:

 ```csharp
 [AcceptVerbs(HttpVerbs.Post)]
 public ActionResult Edit(int id, FormCollection collection)